ipinfo/spring/README.md

 We provide a very simple implementation of IPStrategy called `SimpleIPStrategy`.

 ##### SimpleIPStrategy
-This strategy simply looks at the IP of a request and uses that to extract more data using IPInfo.
+This strategy simply looks at the IP of a request and uses that to extract more data using IPinfo.

 ##### Default